OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-WiFi-Networks.md

 ```

 Enter your password, and hit enter.
 Your Omega's network adapter will restart, and the network manager will attempt to connect to the available network with the highest priority.

+### Entering Network Information

+// TODO: section on using wifisetup non-iteractively, ie just using command line arguments
+//  - do an example of adding a new network
+//  - give an overview of what else you can use wifisetup for (editing configured networks, removing them, changing the priority, etc)
+//  - show how they can print the wifisetup full usage